Recognized Teacher Ed Programs at Wittenberg

 Employer Satisfaction: Initial Licensure

 Employer Satisfaction: Principal ODHE data is not available for the effectiveness of our Principal graduates.
-Wittenberg has reached out to the employers of our Principal graduates
+The state was unable to collect this data; therefore, Wittenberg has reached out to the employers of our Principal graduates

-State records and data represent only one way that Wittenberg’s programs assess not only Candidate success.
-Wittenberg also reviews field placement performance, satisfaction surveys by alumni, employers, and student teacher supervisors.
+State records and data represent only one way that Wittenberg’s programs assess Candidate success.
+Wittenberg also reviews field placement performance and satisfaction surveys by alumni and student teacher supervisors.
 This information helps programs make decisions about where programs are strong or need greater emphasis.

 Alumni Responses – this survey reaches out to graduates currently teaching in their field and asks about their satisfaction with how prepared they were to enter into their professional careers.